Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Introduction

-Unfortunately, very scant attention has been given to build such tools by the academic and industrial communities.
-Recent efforts for technological support to augment learning of relational query processing primarily focused on the natural language descriptions of \textsc{qep}s~\cite{neuron_liu_2018,towards_weiguo_2021} and visualization of the plan space~\cite{picasso_jayant_2010}.
-In this paper, we present an end-to-end framework called \textsc{arena} (\underline{A}lte\underline{R}native qu\underline{E}ry pla\underline{N} Explor\underline{A}tion) to address this challenge.
+Clearly, a user-friendly system that can facilitate exploration of \textit{representative} \textsc{aqp}s associated with a given query can greatly aid Lena in answering her queries.
+Unfortunately, scant attention has been paid by the data management research community to build such a system~\cite{BL22}.\eat{ Particularly, recent efforts for technological support to augment learning of relational query processing primarily focused on the natural language descriptions of \textsc{qep}s~\cite{neuron_liu_2018,towards_weiguo_2021} and visualization of the plan space~\cite{picasso_jayant_2010}.} In this paper, we present a novel solution for efficient selection of \textit{representative} \textsc{aqp}s for a given \textsc{sql} query.
+Our approach not only has received positive feedback from learners (Section~\ref{sec:ustudy}) but also demonstratively improves academic outcomes (Section~\ref{sec:outcome}).